mialsy/system-p3-parallel-crypotocurrency-miner/README.md

 # Test record

 In this project I also included a runner.sh file to run test for a varity of input to get a better understanding of the multi-thread program efficiency.
+To run the runner script, make sure you have more than 8 cores to reproduce the result.

 The following table is an exmaple output of the runner.